 Altitude sickness, also known as mountain sickness, is a common problem that generally occurs at an elevation of over 8,000 feet (but can occur lower.)
 When in higher altitudes, pressure drops and less oxygen is available.
 If you find yourself dizzy, nauseous, experiencing a headache or muscle aches, you have the most common and mildest form of altitude sickness, known as AMS.
 These symptoms usually come on within 12 to 24 hours of reaching higher elevation and get better within a day or two as your body adjusts to the change in altitude.

 If you experience High Altitude Pulmonary Edema (HAPE), this is a buildup of fluid in the lungs, or High Altitude Cerebral Edema (HACE), the most severe form that creates fluid in the brain, you need to seek medical attention ASAP.
 Symptoms include those experienced during AMS as well as vomiting, fatigue, shortness of breath, no appetite and trouble sleeping.
 Instead of feeling better as time goes on, you’ll feel worse and can experience trouble walking, confusion and chest tightening.
-Besides seeking medical treatment, the best way to relive altitude sickness is to go down to lower elevation right away (less than 4,000 ft).
+Besides seeking medical treatment, the best way to relieve altitude sickness is to go down to lower elevation right away (less than 4,000 ft).
 Be aware, altitude sickness can happen to your pets!
 Make sure to keep an eye on them and if you notice any behavioral changes, go to lower elevation and seek professional help from the vet.

 The best way to lower your chance of getting altitude sickness is through acclimation.
 Let your body slowly get used to the changes in air pressure over time, as you travel to higher elevations.
 Plus, this will give you the opportunity to spend more time in beautiful country anyway, so it’s a win win.